jayBhagiya/ai-lab/README.md

 # AI-Lab
-It is the repository that contains all the files related AI lab
+It is the repository that contains all the files related to subject AI,